borgmatic-collective/borgmatic/docs/how-to/upgrade.md

 ---
-title: How to upgrade borgmatic
+title: How to upgrade borgmatic and Borg
 eleventyNavigation:
-  key: 📦 Upgrade borgmatic
+  key: 📦 Upgrade borgmatic/Borg
   parent: How-to guides
   order: 12
 ---
-## Upgrading
+## Upgrading borgmatic

 In general, all you should need to do to upgrade borgmatic is run the
 following: